OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 We also need to declare a *mutator*, a per-thread data structure to manage allocations, so a pretty major one.
 We call `mmtk_bind_mutator` to ask MMTk to please give us a `Mutator<SOMVM>` for our current and only execution thread, which we'll store and use to allocate memory.
 And now we're all sorted.

-But that `SOMVM` didn't come out nowhere, did it?
+But that `SOMVM` didn't come out of nowhere, did it?
 That's the name we've given to our VM in our big [`VMBinding`](https://docs.mmtk.io/api/mmtk/vm/trait.VMBinding.html) with MMTk, a binding which looks like this:

 ```rust
 impl VMBinding for SOMVM {